-While students and faculty are taking a well-deserved break, mid-year is a busy time for the admissions team at an international school.
+This time of year is one of the busiest times for an admissions team at an international school.
 This means it's also a busy, and potentially stressful time for many parents who are either choosing a new school due to relocation or considering changing schools within the region.

 With this in mind, ISKL's Director of Admissions, Julia Love shares her insights into the questions parents should be asking a prospective school.

 Firstly, it's important to be clear on the fundamentals:

 - Make sure you fully understand what curriculum is offered and how this relates to the student's current experience.
 If you do intend to change curriculums make sure the admissions team explain how the school will support your child.